don’t feel like reading all this? here are my top recommendations

 Bug nets for camping

 If you like to sleep out in the wild, your tent may already have some kind of built-in mosquito protection.
 If not, make sure you take along a mosquito net for camping.
 You can keep it simple, for example with this compact mosquito net for camping, for tent or sleeping bag.
-You can use it inside your tent or outdoors while enjoying the sunset – it’ll do the trick and it’s better than being unprotected.
+You can keep it simple, for example, with this compact mosquito net for camping, for a tent, or sleeping bag.

 That said, if your destination has a serious malaria problem, I’d think twice about sleeping out of doors and opt instead for an enclosed room with a proper bed net.